 Patients’ Before-And-After Photos

-How Long Is Recovery from a Cheek Lift?
+What Can I Expect During Recovery from a Cheek Lift?

-How Long Until You See Cheek Lift Results?
+How Long Will Cheek Lift Results Last?

-It’s important to consult with an experienced plastic surgeon before seeking a cheek lift or any type of procedure.
-They can assess your situation and set proper expectations for results of the procedure.
-For most people, a cheek lift – combined with a face lift – can reverse the aging process and restore a smooth, healthy and youthful look.
-That’s a confidence booster for any patient.
+This can vary by patient, but usually it takes about six months to see the final results of a cheek lift.
+That said, the results of a cheek lift can last forever.
+Remember: every patient can have a different result because every face is unique!
+It’s important to consult with an experienced plastic surgeon such as Dana Coberly, MD before seeking a cheek lift or any type of cosmetic enhancement procedure.
+They can assess your situation and set proper expectations for results.
+For most people, a cheek lift – combined with a facelift – can reverse the aging process and restore a smooth, healthy, and youthful look.
+That’s a confidence booster for any patient!

 While virtually all surgical procedures will result in some degree of scarring, Dr. Coberly takes great care to limit and minimize scar visibility.
 Incisions for a cheek lift are frequently made in discreet locations, such as within the hairline, meaning the scar can often be easily concealed.
 You will also be provided with aftercare instructions on how to properly care for the incisions, which can help the scar heal safely and effectively.

 Is a Non-Surgical Cheek Lift Possible?